shorepine/tulipcc/docs/tulip_api.md

 # Get the contents of a URL to memory (needs wifi, and be careful of RAM use)
 content = tulip.url_get("https://url")

+# Upload a URL to a PUT API.
+Used in our file_server.py
+tulip.url_put(url, "filename.ext")

 # Set the time from an NTP server (needs wifi)
 tulip.set_time()